oxcamne/oxcam/docs/contents.md

 **utilities.py** includes a selection of shared functions used by the (page) controllers.

 **settings_private.py** contains Society specific definitions including such things as keys and passwords for email, Stripe, etc. Many of the settings vary, for example, between development and production instances.
-This file is not part of the repository, but is derived from the template **settings_private_template.py** which is.
+This file is not part of the repository, but is derived from the template **settings_private_template.py** which is included in the repo.